jmorrison-1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 For the materials, I was using I didn't do much research.
 Instead, I made a list and went looking through department and craft and stationery stores such as Bunnings and Officeworks trying to find a suitable material to make the box out of.

-I came across a white foam project board, that matched the characteristics i was interested in.
+I came across a white foam project board, that matched the characteristics I was interested in.
 I wanted something that wouldn't be destroyed if placed in different environments, and it had to be durable and steady so it wouldn't bend or warp when objects are placed on top of or against the container.

 I choose a white piece of card for the physical gauge that would be glued down to the front of the box.